WCRP-CORDEX/ml-benchmark/README.md

 |  | 2041–2060 + 2081–2100 | Imperfect Interpolation (GCM Transferability) | Different GCM, imperfectly | change signal |

-## Evaluation
+## Model Training and Evaluation

 A comprehensive set of evaluation metrics and accompanying code for assessing ML-based downscaling methods within the CORDEX ML-Bench framework is provided in this repository.
 Additional information and illustrative notebooks demonstrating their use are available in [./evaluation](/evaluation)

-## Contributions and Scoreboard
+## Submitting contributions [PROVISIONAL]

+The registration and submission process is managed ****

-CORDEX ML-Bench includes a collection of state-of-the-art ML-based methods, with reproducible code provided in some cases.
-This allows users to benchmark the performance of their own models against well-established reference approaches.
-The table below summarizes the available models and provides links to their respective implementation repositories.
+The submission and automatic benchmarking process allows users to benchmark the performance of their own models against well-established reference approaches.
+The table below summarizes the contributing models and provides links to their respective implementation repositories when available (this table is automatically updated with new submissions).

 | Model       | Description | Reference | Implementation |
 |-------------|-------------|-----------|----------------|
 | DeepESD     | Convolutional neural network  | [Baño-Medina et al., 2024](https://gmd.copernicus.org/articles/15/6747/2022/) | [GitHub repository]() |
 | ****        | | | |

-## Scoreboard
+## Scoreboard [PROVISIONAL]

 The following scoreboard presents basic evaluation results for all contributing models (see *** for contribution instructions).